 Adjustable Point System:

-Subtract 2-3 points if like animated films to be less artsy
+Subtract 2-3 points if you like animated films to be less artsy.

 -Jaw-dropping animation production